Losant/losant-react-experience/README.md

 2. Create a `/react-bundles` directory if necessary.
 3. If a directory matching the name of your Experience Version already exists in the `/react-bundles` directory, delete it.
 4. Create a new directory matching your Experience Version name (i.e. `develop`).
-5. Drag all of the files in your local `/build` directory EXCEPT the `/css` and `/js` directories.
+5. Drag all of the files in your local `/build` directory EXCEPT the `/static` directory into the directory you just created.
-6. Within your version directory in Application Files, create new directories `css` and `js`.
+6. Create a `/static` directory within the version directory you created, alongside the files you uploaded.
+7. Create `/css` and `/js` directories within the `/react-bundles/<versionName>/static` directory.
-7. Navigate to the `js` directory, and drag all of the files in your local `/build/js` directory into it.
+8. Navigate to the `js` directory, and drag all of the files in your local `/build/static/js` directory into it.
-8. Navigate to the `css` directory, and drag all of the files in your local `/build/css` directory into it.
+9. Navigate to the `css` directory, and drag all of the files in your local `/build/static/css` directory into it.

 ## Routes